berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

        mat3 N2;                                      //   column_major
    };

-                                                78
-                                                                                          4 Variables and Types

         The offset qualifier can only be used on block members of blocks declared with std140 or std430 layouts.
-        The offset qualifier forces the qualified member to start at or after the specified integral-constant- expression, which will be its byte offset from the beginning of the buffer.
+        The offset qualifier forces the qualified member to start at or after the specified integral-constant-expression, which will be its byte offset from the beginning of the buffer.
 It is a compile-time error to specify an offset that is smaller than the offset of the previous member in the block or that lies within the previous member of the block.
-Two blocks linked together in the same program with the same block name must have the exact same set of members qualified with offset and their integral-constant- expression values must be the same, or a link-time error results.
+Two blocks linked together in the same program with the same block name must have the exact same set of members qualified with offset and their integral-constant-expression values must be the same, or a link-time error results.
 The specified offset must be a multiple of the base alignment of the type of the block member it qualifies, or a compile-time error results.
         The align qualifier can only be used on blocks or block members, and only for blocks declared with std140 or std430 layouts.
 The align qualifier makes the start of each block member have a minimum